cased/supersonic/README.md

 ## Why Supersonic?

-Modern AI and SaaS applications often need to propose changes to user repositories - whether it's AI-suggested improvements, automated documentation updates, or configuration changes.
+Modern AI and SaaS applications often need to propose changes to user repositories—whether it's AI-suggested improvements, automated documentation updates, or configuration changes.
 However, creating Pull Requests programmatically through the GitHub API can be complex and error-prone.

 Supersonic solves this: